-If you need some ideas for just what to put this rub on, I have some great ones for you!
-Our Grilled Pork Tenderloin is perfect for this, and while you are at it, make it with my Cheesy Scalloped Potatoes, and this Perfect Grilled Asparagus.
+If you need some other ideas for just what to put this rub on, I have some great ones for you!

 I finally convinced my husband to share his “secret” bbq seasoning mix that he uses on almost ALL of our grill-bound meats, and I can’t wait for you to try it!
 We really don’t have any secret recipes – just to be clear.
 The entire reason I started this blog way back when in 2010 was because I was tired of writing and re-writing my recipes to share with friends and family, and wanted somewhere central to point them to.